JonathanRyanRichard/PMO-Quality-Transformation/QUALITY_INITIATIVE.md

 - ❌ Inconsistent interpretation of severity levels
 - ❌ **Inaccurate decision-making** at the Exco level

-**Example:** One PM might classify a UI alignment issue as critical, while another wouldn't report it at all.
+**Example:** One PM might classify a UI defect as a legit defect, while another wouldn't report it at all.

 ### Metrics That Created More Questions Than Answers